lgh06/web-page-monitor/packages/worker-scheduler/README.md

 If we found one result's hash changed, then distribute this info ( which contains prevDoc, doc, taskDetail ) to `diffNotifier.mjs`.

 - Third, `modeChecker`.
 (TODO, or see if need to combine with step 4)
-> TODO hide detectMode & detectWord & alertProvider to taskDetail's extraParams property when create a task in web.
+> TODO hide detectMode & detectWord & alertProvider & alertDebounce to taskDetail's `extra` property when create a task in web.
 > then check those fields inside worker's alertProviders.
 > let alertProviders determine how to detect changes and when to send an alert.
 > e.g.